About us

 Matthies, E., Haverkamp, K., Thomä, J. & Bizer, K. (2024).
 Does initial vocational training foster innovativeness at the company level?
 Evidence from German establishment data.
 Journal of the Knowledge Economy. https://doi.org/10.1007/s13132-024-01756-9.
 Link zum Artikel

 Runst, P. & Thomä, J. (2024).
-Risk-reward trade-offs – Modes of innovation and economic performance of young firms. ifh Working Papers (No. 43).
+The R&D Risk-Return Trade-Off: Exploring the Diversity of Young Innovative Firms. ifh Working Papers (No. 43).
 Göttingen.
 Download

 Bischoff, T. S., Runst, P. & Bizer, K. (2023).
 Spatial Heterogeneity in the Effect of Regional Trust on Innovation.
 Economic Geography.
 DOI: 10.1080/00130095.2023.2252552.
 Link zum Artikel